What is the subsidy rate and what costs are accepted?

 Project costs

-As illustrated in figure 1, accepted costs include the following components:
+As illustrated in Figure 1, the accepted costs include the following components:

-• Engineering costs: calculations and sizing of the chosen technology
+- engineering costs: calculations and dimensioning of the selected technology

-As illustrated in figure 1, non-accepted costs include the following components:
+As illustrated in Figure 1, the non-accepted costs comprise the following components:

-• Operating costs: the consumption costs of the new device (e.g., electricity, chemicals, etc.)
+- operating costs: the consumption costs of the new investment/device (for example electricity, chemicals, etc.)

 Ecological investment - standard investment = ecological additional cost